 Grace to you!

 If it must pass the test of legitimacy, one of the big no-no’s in empirical scientific research is "forcing."
-"What is forcing?” one may ask.
+"What is forcing?" one may ask.

 It is imposing a result on data that has little or nothing to do with the data.
-Or superimposing a preconceived idea upon a data that has nothing to do with what the data is showing.
+Or, it is superimposing a preconceived idea on research data that has nothing to do with what the data is showing.

-Take for instance; you want to analyze the behaviors of a German shepherd in comparison with a Caucasian shepherd over a period of time.
-Your interest is on their dietary habit.
-If you ignore the actual data coming from the time, quantity, sequence and frequency of the dietary habits, and inject what you found in another specie of dog in order to propose a line of argument that supports your preconception, you have forced the result.
+For example, you want to analyze the behaviors of a German Shepherd in comparison with a Caucasian Shepherd over a period of time.
+Your interest is in their dietary habit.
+If you ignore the actual data coming from the time, quantity, sequence, and frequency of the dietary habits, and inject what you found in another specie of dog to propose a line of argument that supports your preconception, you have forced the result.

-Underlying this criterion is the honest submission that what science does and should do, is to discover what is already present in nature.
-That’s all.
-We don’t create reality, including the truth of science, from nothing.
+Underlying this criterion is the honest submission that what science does and should do is discover what is already present in nature.
+That's all.
+We don't create reality, including the truth of science, from nothing.
 We simply discover.
-To the extent this discovery is kept honest and not forced, the result would be considered legit.
+To the extent this discovery is kept honest and not forced, the result would be considered legitimate and valid.

-Though many times friends and associates may try to convince us that truth isn’t real, be assured that at least, you, your nature, and your environment are objectively real.
+Though many times friends and associates may try to convince us that truth isn't real, be assured that you, your nature, and your environment are objectively real.
 Or do you doubt this?
 It would be ridiculous for you to doubt you exist.

-One important thing for those who are always “forcing,” they hardly ever discover the truth, neither of science nor of the more spiritual realities.
-A sort of intellectual humility is required to discover heavenly reality.
-Just like cultural humility is necessary to understand a given culture.
+One important thing for those who are always "forcing" is that they hardly ever discover the truth—neither the truth of empirical science nor the more spiritual realities.
+A sort of intellectual humility is required to discover the heavenly reality, just like cultural humility is necessary to understand a given culture.

-Hear the most amazing of Jesus’ declaration: “All things have been delivered to me by the Father and no one knows the Son except the Father and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him” (Matthew 11:27).
+Hear the most amazing of the Lord's declaration: "All things have been delivered to me by the Father.
+No one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him" (Mt 11:27).

 It follows that the all-important divine truth could only be discovered too.
 The Son grants this discovery.
-It’s what is called revelation.
-It’s revealed.
-Just as the angelic doctor, Saint Thomas Aquinas, said, we believe because it’s been revealed for we “cannot assent to what has not been revealed.”
+It's what is called revelation.
+It is revealed.
+Just as the angelic doctor, Saint Thomas Aquinas, said, we believe because it's been revealed for, we "cannot assent to what has not been revealed."

 Humility and acknowledgment of our limitations, being like little children, is key to more discoveries.